Department of History and Political Science

 International Studies promotes global understanding and lifelong learning through an international, intercultural, and interdisciplinary curriculum.
 It fosters understanding of world societies and global issues from many different disciplinary perspectives.

-Students from a variety of majors may choose to enroll in The Washington Semester where they may study and intern in the nation’s capital.
+Students from a variety of majors may choose to enroll in The Washington Semester where they may study and intern in the nation’s capitol.
 Participation in the University's nationally-recognized Polling Institute offers another opportunity to learn about politics and the electoral process.